ekoerp1/SchoolUnblocker/README.md

 Make an account using a temp email because there is a free trial and when thats up you can make another

 temp email link: https://tempmailo.com/

+When you create the account check the temp mail (press refresh if it dosent come up)

+Now you should be on your dashboard the link is: https://dashboard.codeanywhere.com/containers